Olympus E-M1 II vs Sony A6500

 |Sony A6600||Y||stereo||mono||Y||Y||YES||2.0||Y||Y||Y||Sony A6600|

 It is notable that the E-M1 II has a headphone jack, which is not present on the A6500 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the A6500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the A6500 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
+Both the E-M1 II and the A6500 have been discontinued, but can regularly be found used on eBay.
+The E-M1 II was replaced by the Olympus E-M1 III, while the A6500 was followed by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.